MicrosoftDocs/azure-docs/articles/service-fabric/service-fabric-get-started-linux.md

 > Updating the packages might cause your local development cluster to stop running.
 Restart your local cluster after an upgrade by following the instructions on this page.

 ## Remove the SDK
-To remove the Service Fabric SDKs, run the following:
+To remove the Service Fabric SDKs, run the following commands:

 ### Ubuntu